 - Should The Landlord Get Involved In Tenant-Occupant Fights?

-This is entirely at your discretion.
+Who you consider an occupant is entirely at your discretion.
 However, children and minor dependents are occupants by default because the law doesn’t recognize their agreement to a contract as legal and binding.

 The tenant.
 Even if occupants in their space pay rent to them, only the tenant is obliged to pay the rent directly to you, the landlord.

-From the pre-occupancy inspection to maintenance repairs to replacement of damaged property, the tenant holds sole accountability.
+From the pre-occupancy inspection to maintenance repairs to the replacement of damaged property, the tenant holds sole accountability.
 And yes, this rule stays even when neglect or misuse is on the occupant’s part.

 Of course, you can assume minimal fixes, but negotiations beyond those should be only with the tenant.
 These include peripheral agreements like keeping pets, performing alterations, and hosting parties in the leased space.

 These provisions must be spelled out clearly in your contracts with your tenants if only to avoid future misunderstandings that could lead to its untimely ending.
-Remember, it’s easier and cheaper for you to maintain old tenants than to get new ones (most of the time).
+Remember, it’s easier and cheaper to maintain old tenants than to get new ones (most of the time).

 Another important exception: A tenant cannot evict a minor occupant.